 It’s easy to shop on Rakuma if you already have a Rakuten account, and there’s also an app that makes your shopping much smoother.

-Rakuma is my to-go store when shopping for “specialty” clothes like Shinkansen gear and Disney princess items.
+Rakuma is my to-go store when shopping for “specialty” clothes like Shinkansen gear and Disney princess items, and costumes.

 In fact, I picked up Miss M’s Snow White dress and my Wicked Queen dress on Rakuma for just under 4000 yen ($38!).
 We wore the costumes for our fairytale-themed summer festival at kindergarten and for Disney Halloween.
 I regularly browse Rakuma for princess dresses and can usually get them for under 1500 yen!